 I want us to change for posterity, and our children, and our grandchildren’s children, all of whom may end up in the “wrong” places or do things we strongly disagree with.
 We change the structures we have built, so that regardless of the cards you draw when you are born in our society, we all keep the same structured rights to strive for happiness.
 That is the ideal we are all going for.

 In other news, most of us… um… also like pie?
-Above (in the river) are some foliages I found after I got kicked off the trail last April because I am a helpless woman and can’t handle myself in the wilderness.
+Above (in the river) are some foliages I found last April.
 They are not dead, although they look dead.
 Soon all was green again.